UniversalDependencies/docs/_ga-feat/Case.md

 shortdef: 'case'
 ---

-Case is an inflectional feature of nouns and other parts of speech (adjectives) that mark agreement with nouns.
+Case is an inflectional feature of nouns and other parts of speech (adjectives, verbs, articles) that mark agreement with nouns.

 In Irish four cases are used: common (which covers nominative and accusative case), vocative, genitive and dative.
 These cases are labelled respectively as `NomAcc`, `Voc`, `Gen`, and `Dat`.